Stephen John Wooler

 Stephen John Wooler CB (born 16 March 1948) is an English Barrister who was HM Chief Inspector to the Crown Prosecution Service (1999–2010).

 Career

 Wooler was born on 16 March 1948, the son of Herbert George Wooler and Mable Wooler.
 He was educated at Bedford Modern School and University College London.

 In 1969, Wooler was called to the bar at Gray's Inn, initially in practice at the Common Law Bar (1970–73).
 In 1973 he joined the Office of Director of Public Prosecutions, eventually becoming HM Chief Inspector to the Crown Prosecution Service (1999–2010).
 In 2009 he was made a member of the board of the Institute of Criminal Law at University College London and, in 2005, was made Companion Order of the Bath.

-In 1974 Wooler married Jonquil Elizabeth Wilmshurst-Smith.
-They have a son and a daughter.
+In 1974, Wooler married Jonquil Elizabeth Wilmshurst-Smith, with whom he has a son and a daughter.